 No, MTA’s program is designed to produce the industry's next generation of technicians.
 However, aspects of the course do involve students driving MTA’s karts at the local track.
-MTA is working to include an optional race driving element into the course over the next two years.
+MTA holds 4 student Track Days per year a CAMS L2S licence is included in the course.

 Why Albury Wodonga?

 Albury Wodonga is a large regional centre in close proximity to Australia’s only regional V8 Supercar team.
 MTA is located between Sydney and Melbourne - one hour’s drive from Winton Raceway and within a day’s driving distance of Sandown, Philip Island, Calder, Eastern Creek and Bathurst.